A LILAC FRENCH BULLDOG

 The female weighs 16-24 pounds while the male is slightly heavier at 20-28 pounds.

-He is loving and smart and always wants to spend time with people.
-He is a fun-loving, freethinker that’s easy to train, especially when training entails praise, food rewards, and play.
+They are loving and smart and always wants to spend time with people.
+Because they are a fun-loving and freethinking they’re easy to train, especially when training entails praise, food rewards, and play.

 The Lilac French Bulldog doesn’t require a lot of exercise.
 They have low energy levels and the only thing they require to keep them on good weight is a daily exercise which may entail playing in the yard or walking around the neighbourhood.

-Being a free thinker, he/she can adapt to various types of training and even though he/she is at times stubborn, don’t give up on him/her but try different training techniques.
+Being a free thinker, the French Bulldog can adapt to various types of training and even though they are at times stubborn, don’t give up on them but try different training techniques.

-The amount of feeds your dog consumes every day depends on his metabolism, size, the levels of activity, and age.
-However, it is recommendable that you feed him/her 1-1.5 cups of high-quality dry food every day.
+The amount of feeds your dog consumes every day depends on their metabolism, size, the levels of activity, and age.
+However, it is recommendable that you feed them 1-1.5 cups of high-quality dry food every day.

 This food should be divided into two and given at different time intervals perhaps one half in the morning and the other in the evening.